-Defining your target audience will enable you to ensure your communications are targeted and that your product or service is tailored to your ideal customer base.
+Defining your target audience will allow you to focus your communications and tailor your product or service to your ideal customer base.

 You can compile this information through anecdotal evidence, but you can also get technical and analyse your audience online.
-Services like Google Analytics and Facebook Business Manager can offer detailed breakdowns of your user demographics – right down to their personal interests.
-This is of course anonymised information but makes for a fascinating – and useful – insight into who your audience is.
+Services like Google Analytics and Facebook Business Manager offer detailed breakdowns of your user demographics.
+This is, of course, anonymised information but makes for a fascinating – and useful – insight into who your audience is.

 Check out your competition